 They are imbued with the classic hallmarks of a great broker: commitment, drive and passion.

-In contrast, the Financial Services department is recruiting for a variety of roles including maritime asset managers, financial advisors, business analysts or researchers.
+In contrast, the Advisory Services department is recruiting for a variety of roles including maritime asset managers, financial advisors, business analysts or researchers.

 Although we hire shipbrokers at all stages along the path to becoming a senior shipbroker, many of our brokers start by joining our Shipbroker Trainee Programme.
 This one-year programme includes on-the-job training as an essential shipbroking discipline as well as online certification courses.
 To become a trainee with Maersk Broker, we prefer applicants who have a bachelor degree, commercial mind-set, high proficiency in written and spoken English, and most importantly, considerable sense of drive and a profound interest in the fascinating world of international shipbroking.